 San Antonio TX

 Last but not least, the Alamo is perhaps the most famous building in Texas.
 During the legendary battle with Mexican troops, heroic Texans stood their ground for almost 13 days against a vastly superior force.
 The building has been restored to its former glory, providing visitors a glimpse into the past.
 The site features a large amount of memorabilia from the battle as well.
-You can even quench your thirst at the Alamo Bier Garten nearby.
+You can even quench your thirst at the Biergarten Riverwalk nearby.

 So, which of these famous sites do you want to visit?
 Do you have any Old Wild West locations on your list that we should add?
 Let us know in the comments, and share with all of your friends!